 Idaho has an especially high prevalence of mental health when compared to other states in the United States.
-The state ranks 48th for the adult prevalence rate of mental illness with 21.62 percent of the population having a mental illness of some sort.
-Idaho also ranks 51st in the country for having the highest percentage of youths who have experienced one or more major depressive episode in the last year.
+The state ranks 48th for the adult prevalence rate of mental illness with 21.62% of the population having a mental illness of some sort.
+Idaho also ranks 51st in the country for having the highest percentage of youths who have experienced one or more major depressive episodes in the last year.
 When looking at the mental health situation in Pocatello, Idaho, there are several concerns specific to the area.

 College Students’ Mental Health

 Since a major university is located in the city, it is important to understand how attending college can affect one’s mental health.
 According to the National Alliance on Mental Health, 31% of college students report debilitating depression, and 50% report overwhelming anxiety.
 Unfortunately, mental health has a huge toll on the academic success of students.
 64% of students who stop attending college report that it was due to a mental health-related reason.
 In addition, suicide is a major concern for college campuses since suicide is the second leading cause of death for college students nationally.

 Veteran Mental Health

 Pocatello is home to 3,078 veterans who have unique mental health needs that need to be addressed.
 Issues like post-traumatic stress disorder, the effects of a traumatic brain injury, and depression are the primary concerns veterans are faced with.
 When left untreated, many unfortunate consequences often occur.
 For one, 25% of veterans who returned from Iraq and Afghanistan suffer from a substance abuse disorder.
 Also, homelessness is a huge concern for the veteran population.
 Approximately 11% of homeless in the United States are veterans.
 Worst of all, 22% of suicides in the United States are by veterans.

 Minority Mental Health